maxmind/getting-started-with-mmdb/blog-post.md

 # Building Your Own MMDB Databases for Fun and Profit
 If you use a GeoIP database, you're probably familiar with MaxMind's [MMDB format](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md).

-In this blog post, I'd like to provide an example of the benefits of using it to create your own custom MMDB databases.
+At MaxMind, we created the MMDB format because we needed a format that was very fast and highly portable.
+MMDB comes with supported readers in many languages.
+In this blog post, we’ll use MMDB to create a whitelist of IP addresses you could use when allowing users to access a VPN or a hosted application.

-## Available Tools
+## Tools You'll Need

-The code samples we're using will use the [Perl MMDB database writer](https://metacpan.org/pod/MaxMind::DB::Writer) and the [Perl MMDB database reader](https://metacpan.org/pod/MaxMind::DB::Reader).
-You'll need to use Perl to write your own MMDB files, but you there are also officially supported [.NET, PHP, Java and Python readers](https://github.com/maxmind?utf8=%E2%9C%93&query=reader) in addition to unsupported third party MMDB readers.
+The code samples I include here use the [Perl MMDB database writer](https://metacpan.org/pod/MaxMind::DB::Writer) and the [Perl MMDB database reader](https://metacpan.org/pod/MaxMind::DB::Reader).
+You'll need to use Perl to write your own MMDB files, but you can also work with officially supported [.NET, PHP, Java and Python readers](https://github.com/maxmind?utf8=%E2%9C%93&query=reader) in addition to unsupported third party MMDB readers.
 Many are listed on the [GeoIP2 download page](http://dev.maxmind.com/geoip/geoip2/downloadable/).
 So, as far as deployments go, you're not constrained to any one language when you want to read from the database.

-## Getting the Code
+## Following Along

-If you want to follow along with the actual scripts, you can use [our GitHub repository](https://github.com/oalders/mmdb-getting-started).
-You can use it to fire up a pre-configured Vagrant VM or just install the required modules manually.
+Use [our GitHub repository](https://github.com/maxmind/getting-started-with-mmdb) to follow along with the actual scripts.
+Fire up a pre-configured Vagrant VM or just install the required modules manually.

 ## Getting Started

-Let's start with a very simple example.
-Let's say you want to whitelist some IP addresses to allow them access to your VPN.
-For each IP address or IP range, we'll want to track a few things about the person who is connecting from this IP.
+In our example, we want to whitelist some IP addresses to allow them access to a VPN.
+For each IP address or IP range, we need to track a few things about the person who is connecting from this IP.

- * their name
+ * name
- * their country
+ * country
- * the development enviroments they should have access to
+ * development enviroments to which they need access
- * some arbitrary session expiration time, defined in seconds
+ * an arbitrary session expiration time, defined in seconds

-Using MMDB to store your data, you might do something like this.
-Our code will be in a file called `examples/01-getting-started.pl`
+To do so, we create the following the file `examples/01-getting-started.pl`

 ```
 #!/usr/bin/env perl

 use strict;
 use warnings;
+use feature qw( say );

 use MaxMind::DB::Writer::Tree;
 use Net::Works::Network;

+my $filename = 'users.mmdb';

 # Your top level data structure will always be a map (hash).
 The mmdb format
 # is strongly typed.
 Describe your data types here.
 # See https://metacpan.org/pod/MaxMind::DB::Writer::Tree#DATA-TYPES

 my %types = (
-    country      => 'utf8_string',
     environments => [ 'array', 'utf8_string' ],
     expires      => 'uint32',
     name         => 'utf8_string',